nagireddy1234/SpaceX-cargo-planner/README.md

-# SpaceX Cargo Planner test submitted by nagireddy
+# SpaceX Cargo Planner task submitted by nagireddy
 SpaceX is experiencing an increasing demand of shipments to Mars and has commissioned an application to automate the needed cargo space calculations.

 ### Installation